Countly/countly-sdk-documentation/ios/next.md

 <p>
   This document includes necessary information for integrating the Countly iOS SDK into in your iOS / watchOS / tvOS / macOS applications, and applies to version
-  <code>21.11.0</code>.
+  <code>22.06.0</code>.
 </p>
 <p>
-  To access the documentation for version 20.11.3 and older, click
+  To access the documentation for older versions please click
   <a href="https://support.count.ly/hc/en-us/articles/4410229126809">here</a>.
 </p>
 <div class="callout callout--info">